 You can be a Direct Patron of Brian, the Digital Gryphon, with regular contributions through Paypal which charges less than 6% to process payments.
-Each Direct Patron who contributes at least US$10 per month will also receive a Premium (‘thank you gift‘) every 6 months.
-Premiums vary with the level of support; all will be individually selected by me.
-Each will feature my photography, poetry or graphic design and many will be exclusive editions available only to patrons.
+Each Direct Patron who contributes at least US$5 per month will also receive a Premium (‘thank you gift‘) every 6 months.
+Those who contribute US$2.00 per month will receive a Premium for every 12 contributions.
+Premiums vary with the level of support; all will be individually selected and may feature my photography, poetry or graphic design.
+Many will be exclusive editions available only to patrons.

 - You may cancel your PayPal subscription at any time;

-- For each six sequential subscription payments Brian will hand-pick a Thank You gift;
+- For each six (or twelve, for US$2 sponsors) sequential subscription payments Brian will hand-pick a Thank You gift;

 - Thank You gifts will be sent at no charge to a US-based shipping address;